curityio/tyk-phantom-token-plugin/README.md

 - `phantom-plugin:50051` (gRPC)
 - `bundle-server` (HTTP 80)

-If your ateway runs in Docker, connect this compose project to the same network:
+If your Gateway runs in Docker, connect this compose project to the same network:

 ```bash
 # find gateway's network